Alexrs95/shield-study-rappor/README.md

 7. The study ends and the addon is uninstalled.

 ## Simulations
-To check that the addon is working properly, some simulations should be performed.
-For that:
+To validate using the simulator, the addon can be set to work in *simulation* mode:
 1. Clone the RAPPOR simulator repository:

 ```git clone https://github.com/Alexrs95/rappor```